Solly March: Style of play

 March originally played on the wing either in midfield or as part of a forward line.
 Steve King, his former manager at Lewes, described March as a "technically very good" player who "has bags of energy, is a box-to-box player, has a good left foot, a good shot, he sees things early and the weight of his passes is very good."
 Under Graham Potter as head coach at Brighton, March had predominantly been used as a left wing-back.
 However, when Roberto De Zerbi succeeded Potter, March began to play a more attacking role, crediting confidence and describing the Italian manager as the best he has played under.
 March broke his goal scoring record for a single season in De Zerbi's debut campaign.

 Personal life

 In May 2017, following Brighton & Hove Albion's promotion to the Premier League, March became engaged to girlfriend Amelia Goldman after proposing to her in Dubai.
 March and Goldman married in November 2017, and their first child, a daughter, was born in August 2019.
+They have subsequently had two more daughters.